DaniloP85/mob-25-info-financeiras/README.md

 npm start
 ```

-after that, it will be necessary to have some tool that makes requests via gRPC.
+after that, it will be necessary to have some tool that makes requests gRPC.

 For testing purposes I used [Insonmia](https://github.com/DaniloP85/mob-25-fiap), but you can use whatever you think is best.